lailudan/HEOR-Econ-Research/Math-Foundations/Statistics-and-Probability/ Notes.md

-## 🗓 1/24 Khan Academy Statistics and probability Unit 1: Deciphering the "Two Faces" of Distribution# Updated 1/24/2026 （正序笔记）
+## 🗓 1/24 Khan Academy Statistics and Probability Unit 1: Deciphering the "Two Faces" of Distribution# Updated 1/24/2026 （正序笔记）

 # Marginal and conditional distributions